 http://dx.doi.org/#######

 One of the overarching processes defining the future is the digital revolution, impinging on, reshaping, and transforming our personal and social lives.
 Computation and communication are at the core of this change and are transforming how problems are defined, and solutions are found and implemented.
-Computer modeling, simulation and visualization software, Smart grid, and Software Defined Radio, are few examples where computation has allowed us to tackle problems from varied perspectives.
-Vast domains await discovery and mapping through creative process of CT which would provide us the ability to “find the right technology for a problem and apply technology to resolve the problem”[2].
+Computer modeling, simulation and visualization software, Smart grid, and Software Defined Radio, are a few examples where computation has allowed us to tackle problems from varied perspectives.
+Vast domains await discovery and mapping through creative process of CT which would provide us with the ability to “find the right technology for a problem and apply technology to resolve the problem”[2].

-As the use of computation spread across domains, learners of all ages and backgrounds are being urged to learn fundamental computer science concepts (e.g. abstraction, iteration, conditional logic, algorithms, functions, parallelization etc).
+As the use of computation spreads across domains, learners of all ages and backgrounds are being urged to learn fundamental computer science concepts (e.g. abstraction, iteration, conditional logic, algorithms, functions, parallelization, etc).
 However, novice learners struggle to learn and apply these concepts.
-As educators in computer science educators it is important for us to determine effective pedagogical approaches to familiarize novice learners to fundamental concepts of computer science.
+As educators in Computer Science, it is important for us to determine effective pedagogical approaches to familiarize novice learners to fundamental concepts of computer science.

 Collaborative learning has been considered effective in reducing learner’s anxiety and in helping struggling learners to overcome common learning difficulties.
 However, there is limited understanding as to how the collaborative process of learning impacts learning of CT.
 One way of understanding the collaborative dimension of learning is by analyzing the social interactions among members of a group of learners.
 For example, when a group of students code and debug a program together in a class or when students share, comment or reuse pre-existing code from each other in an online learning platform.
-The proposed dissertation study intents to analyze the social interactions between members in groups in order to better understand what do novice learners struggle with and how does collaborating with others influence their learning.
+The proposed dissertation study intends to analyze the social interactions between members of groups in order to better understand what novice learners struggle with and how collaborating with others influences their learning.

 BACKGROUND & RELATED WORK